Norms & Behavioral Change (NoBeC) Talks

 Norms & Behavioral Change Workshop

-We host a two-day workshop that brings together researchers studying the relationship between social norms and behavioral change.
+We periodically host a two-day workshop that brings together researchers studying the relationship between social norms and behavioral change.
 This includes, but is not limited to, experimental, empirical, and theoretical research investigating the formation, change, and abolishment of norms and their role in affecting and being affected by individual and collective behavior.
 Our goal is to advance knowledge in this interdisciplinary area of research.
 Speakers include both early-career and senior researchers from economics, psychology, and adjacent fields.

 The RISE Research Award 2020